simonw/django-sql-dashboard/docs/setup.md

 - `DASHBOARD_DB_ALIAS = "db_alias"` - which database alias to use for executing these queries.
 Defaults to `"dashboard"`.
 - `DASHBOARD_ROW_LIMIT = 1000` - the maximum number of rows that can be returned from a query.
 This defaults to 100.
+- `DASHBOARD_UPGRADE_OLD_BASE64_LINKS` - prior to version 0.8a0 SQL URLs used base64-encoded JSON.
+If you set this to `True` any hits that include those old URLs will be automatically redirected to the upgraded new version.
+Use this if you have an existing installation of `django-sql-dashboard` that people already have saved bookmarks for.

 ## Custom templates